 Described as grassy, earthy, herbaceous, or sometimes a combination of the three.
 Yet there are many types of Green Tea, each as distinctive as the last.
-This includes Sencha Green Tea, Matcha Green Tea, Gunpowder Green Tea, Jasmine Green Tea, Peppermint Green Tea and many, many more, we have put together a 101 Green Tea article which goes into detail about this wonderful brew.
+This includes Sencha Green Tea, Matcha Green Tea, Gunpowder Green Tea, Jasmine Green Tea, Peppermint Green Tea and many, many more, we have put together an article, Green Tea Benefits which goes into detail about this wonderful brew.

 The East has long had a fascination with Green Tea (in fact, by asking for a cup of Tea in China, Japan, Vietnam, or Cambodia without specifying the type, you will most likely be given Green Tea over Black Tea!).
 In the West, meanwhile, the full potential of Green Tea has only just been discovered.

 We are leading the way for further discovery with our tremendously vast selection of Green Teas.
 You name it, we almost certainly have it.
 And we have Green Teas you’ve likely never heard of, too.